mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

       .write.option("sep", "\t")
       .option("nullValue", "n/a")
       .csv(csvPath)

+transactionsDf.write
+    .format("parquet")
+    .option("mode", "append")
+    .save(path)       # can use save to write the output to a path
 ```
 - **Saving Mode Types**
   - overwrite – mode is used to overwrite the existing file.